dotnet/csharplang/proposals/safe-fixed-size-buffers.md

 A member access for a readonly fixed-size buffer is evaluated and classified as follows:

+- In a member access of the form `E.I`, if `E` is of a struct type and `E` is classified as a value, then `E.I` can be used only as a
+  *primary_no_array_creation_expression* of an [element access](https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/expressions.md#11710-element-access)
+  with index of ```System.Index``` type, or of a type implicitly convertible to int.
+Result of the element access is a fixed-size member's element at the specified position, classified as a value.
 - If access occurs in a context where direct assignments to an element of readonly fixed-size buffer are permitted, the result of the expression is classified as a value of type `System.Span<S>`, where S is the element type of the fixed-size buffer.
 The value can be used to access member's elements.
 - Otherwise, the expression is classified as a value of type `System.ReadOnlySpan<S>`, where S is the element type of the fixed-size buffer.
   The value can be used to access member's elements.